ansible-collections/community.zabbix/README.md

 ## Testing and Development

-If you want to develop new content for this collection or improve what's already here, the easiest way to work on the collection is to clone it into one of the configured [`COLLECTIONS_PATHS`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#collections-paths), and work on it there.

 ### Testing with `ansible-test`

+As of right now, `ansible-test` will fail unless executed in a path containing a specific component.
+Easiest way to start working on this collection is to clone it to the `~/ansible_collections/community/zabbix` directory.
+To use this modified version of the collection in playbooks, set [`COLLECTIONS_PATHS`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#collections-paths) to the `~/ansible_collections` directory.

+Running test suites locally requires few dependencies (use virtualenv):

+    pip install docker-compose zabbix-api

 The `tests` directory contains configuration for running sanity and integration tests using [`ansible-test`](https://docs.ansible.com/ansible/latest/dev_guide/testing_integration.html).

-You can run the collection's test suites with the commands:
+Collection's integration test suite can be run with the commands (`zabbix_version=X.Y` will be expanded to `X.Y-latest`):

+    export zabbix_version=X.Y
+    docker-compose up -d
-    ansible-test sanity --docker -v --color
+    ansible-test integration -v --color --retry-on-error --continue-on-error --diff docker-compose down

+Collection's sanity test suite can be run with the commands:

-    ansible-test integration --docker -v --color
+    ansible-test sanity -v --color --docker --python 3.6

 ### Developing new Zabbix modules